Frodez/spinet/README.md

 # **spinet**

-A simple network library powered by epoll.
+A simple network library powered by epoll and proactor pattern.

 # **Installation**